Zower/qmk_firmware/keyboards/wxsh/fang2/keymaps/shibaru/readme.md

-# The default keymap for fang2
+# The shibaru keymap for fang2